Holidays Calendar for June 23, 2018

 • 1946 A 7.3-magnitude earthquake struck Vancouver Island, British Columbia, Canada.
 Although destructive, it caused only two casualties.

 • 1940 Born: Stuart Sutcliffe, Scottish artist and musician best known as the original bassist for the Beatles.
-He died of aneurysm at the age of 21.
+He died of an aneurysm at the age of 21.

 • 1927 Born: Bob Fosse, American dancer, choreographer, theater and film director, screenwriter and actor.
 In 2007, he was inducted into the National Museum of Dance.

-• 1912 Born: Alan Turing, British mathematician, logician, cryptanalist, pioneering computers scientist.
+• 1912 Born: Alan Turing, British mathematician, logician, cryptanalist, and pioneering computers scientist.
 He is best known for the invention of the Turing machine and the Turing test.

 • 1894 Born: Edward VIII, King of the United Kingdom and the British Dominions, and Emperor of India from January 20 to December 11, 1936.